YoteZip/LinuxCrackingBible/DRM/Steamworks-API/defeating_steamworks.md

 # Cracking Guide

 For our walkthrough we'll be cracking the Steamworks API DRM on a Windows copy of Banners of Ruin.
-This game is easy to source via cs.rin's SCS (thread ID `119427`), and only uses Steamworks API for protection
+This game is easy to source via cs.rin's Main Forum (thread ID `107002`), or you can follow along with your own Steamworks-protected game.
+Banners of Ruin only uses Steamworks API for protection

 1. Source Banners of Ruin and extract it to your workspace